 Whilst religion in North Korea technically exists, strictly no bibles or any other religious materials are allowed into North Korea on tours.

 The chances of you having a satellite phone are very slim but a reminder that they’re not allowed.

 Drones in North Korea

-Drones in North Korea are not allowed at all.
+It is not possible for a tourist to bring a drone into North Korea without written approval from the DPRK.
+This approval is not possible to receive for a typical tourist.
 If you’ve been travelling with a drone your YPT guide can arrange for you to leave it behind in China at various storage lockers found at Dandong Railway Station, Beijing Railway Station or at Beijing International Airport.